Introduction

 Sequence Gin

 In Howard Fosdick's Sequence Gin, players are limited to melding sequences, not sets.
-Points are scored for each card in a long sequence, and additional points for face cards.
+Points are scored for each card in a long sequence, and additional points are scored for face cards.
 The focus on sequences adds a unique strategic element to the traditional Gin Rummy gameplay.

 Colonel